SecUSo/privacy-friendly-finance-manager/README.md

 ## Making Backups

-You can create a backup of your privacy-friendly-finance-manager database and restore it later with privacy-friendly-backup: https://f-droid.org/en/packages/org.secuso.privacyfriendlybackup/
+You can create a backup of your privacy-friendly-finance-manager database and restore it later with [privacy-friendly-backup](https://f-droid.org/en/packages/org.secuso.privacyfriendlybackup/)

 ### API Reference